Hypatia's Input Editor

 Writing an Input Line, Scrolling Through Past Input Lines.

-Anything you enter you type as a response to Hypatia's input prompt, which is a question mark followed by a space.
+Any input to Hypatia (unless it comes from a file) you type in response to Hypatia's input prompt, which is a question mark followed by a space.

 The length of the input line is limited by the width of the console window.
-(For a workaround see page "Insert Files".)
+(For a workaround see page Insert Files in chapter "Insert Files and User Defined Elements".)

 Hypatia's input editor allows you to edit the line that you are typing, before you enter it.